 As a transplant of 16 years now, I can tell you many things that attracted me to Winchester.
-I vividly recall my first trip out here to look at an older home that didn’t even have electricity or plumbing at the time (what is now the Coach and Horses Tea Room), my children were covered in burrs as they walked through the knee high grass, but this one view from Route 50 just before we got to Winchester made me fall in love:
+I vividly recall my first trip out here to look at an older home that didn’t even have electricity or plumbing at the time, my children were covered in burrs as they walked through the knee high grass, but this one view from Route 50 just before we got to Winchester made me fall in love:

 I still love that view and marvel every time I pass this spot on the road.
 Honestly, the thing that clinched the deal was housing prices.
 Coming from Northern Virginia and working in Washington DC our small little family couldn’t afford a single family home at the time, and the prices were just getting higher.
 So we sold our little townhouse and found our first home in Lake Holiday!

 We aren’t the only ones that have noticed how affordable Winchester is currently.
 AARP ranked Winchester as one of the most affordable communities in the country for retirees.
 Of course you don’t have to be retired to enjoy this benefit of moving to Winchester!

 The median home price in January 2017 for Frederick County was just $241,650 compared to $460,000 for Fairfax County.
 Property taxes for 2017 were a low .91% in Winchester City limits and an even lower .6% in surrounding Frederick County.
 Compare that to the whopping 1.52% in Manassas Park or the 1.16% in Loudoun County and you can see just how much money you can save by moving to Winchester!